-two Channel video installation, 3 min loops, 2016
+dual Channel video installation, 3 min loop, 2016

 A list of invasive species in Europe including the 37 species banned by the EU juxtaposed with bees on Himalayan balsam as well as brand new Berlin office buildings: PricewaterhouseCoopers, the Futurium, the Federal Anti-Discrimination Agency, the Federal Ministry of Education and Research, the BMW Foundation Herbert Quandt, the Federal Press Conference as well as the Holzmarkt.